benjamin-allevius/scanstatistics/README.md

 # scanstatistics
-A package for spatiotemporal event detection using scan statistics, as part of my master's thesis.
-Not ready for use yet.
+An R package for space-time anomaly detection using scan statistics.